byu-osl/familytree-sample-app/README.md

-If you want to try the application out on a production server, set the ADMINS variable to include your email address, then also put the email address and password of a Gmail account into the emailAddress and emailPassword variable.
+If you want to try the application out on a production server, set the ADMINS variable to include your email address, then also put the email address and password of a Gmail account into the emailAddress and emailPassword variables.
 This will email you reports if a bug occurs when the application runs on a production server.

 To run on a production server, copy the doc/sample.wsgi file to the top directory of the sample application.